 Cash – Just about everything is cash only.
 There are ATMs on Santa Cruz and San Cristobal, but Isla Isabela and the rest do not have ATMs.
 Tour companies typically only take cash or charge a hefty fee for credit card use.
 Additionally, make sure to have the appropriate amount to tip your tour guides.
 The Galapagos, and Ecuador as a whole, use USD.

 Swimsuit – Two swimsuits are beneficial as you will likely be in the water most days.
 Pack two to have on rotation.
 This way each day you can put on a dry swimsuit and keep the UTI at bay…(I still got one anyway grr).

-Board Shorts – I had an old pair of old Roxy board shorts that came in perfectly for long walks to Tortuga Bay and to keep my booty a bit covered from the strong Galapagos sun!
+Board Shorts – I had an old pair of old Roxy board shorts that came in perfect for long walks to Tortuga Bay and to keep my booty a bit covered from the strong Galapagos sun!
 Purchase your board shorts here.

 Rash Guard – I had a Roxy rash guard that I’d purchased from REI for my surfing trip to Costa Rica that came in incredibly handy for keeping my Irish skin safe from the Galapagos sun, and it kept me slightly warmer when snorkeling without a wetsuit.
 Any rash guard with UV protection will do the trick.
 Purchase your rash guard here.

-Dress – I had a dress I picked up from Whole Foods, of all places, that was perfect for a swimsuit cover up or to wear out for dinner.
+Dress – I had a lightweight dress I picked up from Whole Foods, of all places, that was perfect for a swimsuit cover up or to wear out for dinner.
 Surprisingly, I don’t have a photo of me wearing it, but I wore it all the time.